Have you ever filled out a job application? If you have, you’ve probably been asked, “Have you ever been arrested?” It’s a pretty loaded question.

 Having a lawyer can make this process much easier.

 If you have old arrest records hanging over your head, the new law could be a great opportunity for relief.
 Don’t miss it.
 Contact an experienced criminal defense attorney today to see if you qualify for expungement.
 If you do qualify, that attorney may be your best ally as you draft your petition.
 An attorney can negotiate with the DA, explain your circumstances to the judge, and represent you at a hearing if victims object to your petition.
 Should you choose to call an attorney, the defenders at Parkman White, LLP, are prepared to help you expunge your old arrest records.
-Contact us today for a consultation at 205-502-2000.
+Contact us today for a free consultation at 205-502-2000.